 Most children begin toilet or potty training, and many will master it, during the toddler years.
 It is important to take some time to consider the potential barriers to toilet training and each child’s unique development and situation.
 Considering these barriers will help you determine if the timing is right for the child, family, and caregivers to begin the toilet training process.

 - Children are not yet ready.
 Sometimes toddlers are pushed into potty training before their bodies are ready.
 It is not impossible to help a child who is not ready to learn to use the potty, but it is definitely more of a challenge.

 - Families are not yet ready.
-For families to be ready to make the commitment, they must be ready to help the child with potty training at home, bring all of the supplies needed, and to work as a team with the teaching staff so the child has consistent reinforcement.
-Transitioning from diapers to the toilet may involve families emotionally letting go of their baby and embracing the child becoming a preschooler.
-This may be a process for some families to work through; in fact, they may not even be aware that they are feeling ambivalent about the process.
+For families to be ready to make the commitment, they must be ready to help the child with potty training at home, bring all of the supplies needed, and to work as a team with you so the child has consistent reinforcement.
+Transitioning to using the toilet may involve families emotionally letting go of the baby and embracing the child becoming a preschooler.
+Your relationship with the families will be important to help the family to work through this process; in fact, they may not even be aware that they are feeling ambivalent about the process.

 - Cultural expectations vary.
-In the United States, many hold the expectation that children will be toilet trained by their third year.
-This is generally thought to be around age 2 years for girls and 2½ years for boys.
-Other cultures may promote that children should be toilet trained within an earlier or later time-frame.
-As with all decisions, staff should consult with families to understand their expectations.
+The dominant culture in the United States holds the expectation that children will be potty trained by their third year.
+This is generally thought to be the age of 2 years for girls and the age of 2½ years for boys.
+Other cultures may believe that children should be potty trained within an earlier or later time frame.
+As with all decisions, you should consult with families to understand their expectations.